Sahaj-26/hyderabad-iot-event/IOT-Event-IDE.md

 - IDE Installation on Ubuntu – x86
 - IDE Installation on Windows – x86
 - ESDK Code Download and flash

+Note: run _sudo apt install diffstat gawk_ in your terminal before downloading the eSDK

 #### Testing and Feedback
 - Test the application on the RB3 Gen2 and share your experience/feedback in the excel.